Joel-Utoware/CNN_number_prediction/README.md

 </details>

 ### FastAPI Integration
 Have now implementd Fast API and HTML code to allow users to be able to upload images for the model to try and predict.
+If live service is unavailble users can use the local site when running FastAPI or the /docs endpoint.

 <details>
 <summary>succesful_upload</summary>